mitkosl/BettyBettingApp/README.md

-# BettyBettingApp
-Betty's Betting App
+# Betty's Betting App

-This is a simple beting app for Betty's interview

-requitements:

-##The problem
+## Overview
-Build a console application in .NET Core which mimics the operations of the player wallet that powers our gaming experience.
+Betty's Betting App is a console application developed in .NET Core that simulates the operations of a player wallet, enhancing the gaming experience for users.
+The wallet serves as the core component of the application, allowing players to manage their funds effectively while engaging in a simple betting game.

-##Requirements
+## Features
-The wallet is the heart of the gaming experience and as such, it needs to provide the following features:
+The application includes the following features:

-● In the beginning, the player starts with a balance of $0 and after every operation, their new balance is displayed
-● Money deposit - the player must be able to deposit funds ● Money withdrawal - the player must be able to withdraw funds ● Placing bets & accepting wins - the player must be able to play a simple game that simulates a real slot game (see game rules below)
+### 1. Player Balance
+- Players start with a balance of **$0**.
+- After each operation, the updated balance is displayed to the player.

+### 2. Money Deposit
+- Players can deposit funds into their wallet.

+### 3. Money Withdrawal
+- Players have the ability to withdraw funds from their wallet.

+### 4. Placing Bets & Accepting Wins
+- Players can engage in a simple game that simulates a slot game experience.

+## Game Rules
-● Game rules - our game of chance provides a simple betting experience with the following rules:
+The game operates under the following rules:

-○ The game accepts bets between $1 and $10
-○ The game plays out as follows:
+- **Betting Range**: Players can place bets ranging from **$1 to $10**.
+- **Outcome Distribution**:
-■ 50% of the bets lose
+  - **50%** of the bets result in a loss.
-■ 40% of the bets win up to x2 the bet amount
+  - **40%** of the bets result in a win up to **2x** the bet amount.
-■ 10% of the bets win between x2 and x10 the bet amount
+  - **10%** of the bets result in a win between **2x** and **10x** the bet amount.

+### Balance Calculation
-○ After every round the player balance is calculated as follows:
+After each round of betting, the player’s balance is updated according to the following formula:
-{new balance} = {old balance} - {bet amount} + {win amount}
+- **New Balance** = **Old Balance** - **Bet Amount** + **Win Amount**

+### Game Termination
-● The game ends when the player decides to leave
+The game continues until the player decides to exit.

-##Important note:
+## Important Note
-All operations that require an amount must include the amount as a positive number, regardless of the direction of the balance.
+All operations that involve an amount must specify the amount as a positive number, regardless of whether the operation is a deposit or withdrawal.

+## Conclusion
+Betty's Betting App provides an engaging and interactive experience for players, allowing them to manage their funds and enjoy a simple betting game in a user-friendly console application.